How to knit socks for beginners – Winwick Mum Sockalong

-Hello, and welcome to you if you’ve come to join the Winwick Mum Sockalong to learn to knit socks!
+Hello, and welcome to you if you’ve come to join the Sockalong to learn to knit socks!

-You can join in with the Sockalong at any time.
+You can join the Sockalong at any time.
 There’s no rush and no time limit.
 If you’ve never knitted socks before, follow the tutorials in order by clicking the titles below so that you have everything that you need to hand before you’re ready to cast on.
-Don’t forget that you can ask questions whenever you need to, either through the blog or through social media – the links are below.
+Don’t forget that you can ask questions whenever you need to, either through the blog or on social media.

-The Winwick Mum Sockalong has been helping beginner sock knitters to get started for over six years and there have been well over 18,000 of pairs of socks knitted using these tutorials (if you don’t believe me, have a look at this post for our fun Annual Sock Count – and that’s just the pairs that I know about!).
+The Winwick Mum Sockalong has been helping beginners learn to knit socks for many years and there have been over 23,700 of pairs of socks knitted using these tutorials (if you don’t believe me, have a look at this post for our fun Annual Sock Count) – and that’s just the pairs that I know about!

-Start by downloading your free Basic 4ply Sock pattern
+Start by downloading your free Basic 4ply Socks pattern

 Next, read through the “Getting Started” posts …